 The Mercurial and Mercurial Superfly are ultra lightweight weighing in at 6.4oz and 7.2 oz respectively.
 The cleats benefit from some amazing technology that makes them about the closest thing to wearing a sock with studs on the field.
 If you’re the speed player that wants something ultralight you can put on and forget about, you’ll be hard pressed to find a more ideal cleat.

-The Hypervenom was originally Nike’s dedicated agility silo but has since been transformed and is now aimed at forwards.
-The tag line is now “Built for lethal finishing” and it’s clear that Nike have engineered every part of this cleat to be deadly in front of goal.
-The cleat comes in both a low cut and Dynamic Fit (DF) collared version and graces the feet of top class strikers like Kane, Cavani, Rashford, and Aubameyang.
-With top players to draw on for feedback, it’s no surprise that this edition of the Hypervenom is the best yet.
+The Hypervenom was originally Nike’s dedicated agility silo and was then transformed to finishing.
+The Hypervenom has now evolved and been replaced by the Phantom Venom.
+The Phantom Venom feels like a logical progression though and it’s clear that Nike has engineered every part of this cleat to be deadly in front of goal.
+The cleat comes in a low cut version only and graces the feet of top-classl strikers like Kane, Cavani, and Rashford.
+With top players to draw on for feedback and the heritage of the T90 laser to draw on, it’s no surprise that the Phantom Venom is proving popular already.

-The Flyknit upper on the Hypervenom is covered with Nike’s All Conditions Control skin to make them water tight and ensure close control in all weather.
-Flyknit replaces the tongue of the cleat and allows a stretchy second-skin fit and feel.
-The all important strike zone of the cleat has a hyper-reactive texture optimized for striking a ball.
-Nike used Poron to give next-gen padding in all the right places without effecting your feel for the ball.
-The laces even angle towards the outside of your foot to give you a bigger strike zone for driving the top of your foot through the ball.
+The Flyknit upper on the Phantom Venom is covered with Nike’s All Conditions Control skin to make them water tight and ensure close control in all weather.
+The all important strike zone of the cleat has been enlarged by 30%.
+A Precision Strike Zone has been added that consists of 13 plastic ridges angled to keep the ball down in the instance that a player mis-hits it.
+Nike also uses microtextured Flyknit in the toe box of the cleat ideal for chipping the ball over an onrushing keeper.
+The laces even angle towards the outside of your foot and have a Flyknit cover to give you a bigger strike zone for driving the top of your foot through the ball.

-Overall, the Hypervenom really is a striker’s dream and there has been no detail left uncovered.
-While players in other positions will no doubt love this cleat, it is about as close as you can get to a cleat designed specifically for a position.
+Overall, the Phantom Venom really is a striker’s dream and there has been no detail left uncovered.
+While players in other positions will no doubt love this cleat, it is about as close as you can get to a cleat custom designed for a specific position.

 Nike Phantom Vision